joshwcomeau/guppy/docs/dev-info/code-structure.md

 ADD_DEPENDENCY_FINISH
 ```

-See how you can trace what the user has done?
-Actions are descriptive, and Redux works _so much nicer_ (in our opinion) when used this way.
+Actions are descriptive, like a narration of what the user is doing.
+In our opinion, Redux works _so much nicer_ when used this way.
 The big advantage to doing things this way is that it's easier to keep a consistent mental model: actions describe what's happening, and reducers implement the code required to change the state based on those actions.

-It's hard to put into words why this is such a powerful idea, but in the original author's opinion, this perspective-shift is the difference between hating redux and loving it.
+It's hard to put into words why this is such a powerful idea, but this perspective-shift can be the difference between hating Redux and loving it.

-Here's the kind of thing we'd like to avoid:
+In contrast, here's the kind of thing we'd like to avoid:

 ```
 // Bad: